PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 -   In a month, an employee works for about 200 hours on average.

--   Employees spend at least, 2 years at the company and 3 years on average.
-However, there are a few employees who have stuck with the company for as many as 10 years.
+-   Employees spend at least, 2 years at the company and 3 years on average However, there are a few employees who have stuck with the company for as many as 10 years.

-    Let’s investigate further.

 ``` r
 hr_hist <- employee_profile_renamed %>%